-The officers of the Sabbath School should be members of the church.
-They are elected for one year.
+The officers of the Sabbath School should be members of the local church.
+They are elected for one or two years as determined by the local church.
+(See p.
+45.)
 The officers who serve as members of the Sabbath School Council are elected in the same manner and at the same time as the officers of the church.
 The list of Sabbath School officers and their assistants to be elected by the church is as follows: superintendents, with one or more assistants; secretary, with one or more assistants; a leader for each division, including the adult and extension divisions; a Vacation Bible School director; and an Investment secretary.

-When at least two assistant superintendents are elected, the first assistant shall be assigned the responsibility of promoting Sabbath School evangelism.
+When at least two assistant superintendents are elected, the first assistant shall be assigned the responsibility of promoting Sabbath School evangelism and shall be called the assistant superintendent for evangelism.
 The second assistant shall be assigned the responsibility of caring for membership and shall be called the assistant superintendent for membership.
-Where possible, the interest coordinator should carry this responsibility.
+Where possible, the Interest coordinator should carry this responsibility.

-The Sabbath School Council.-The Sabbath School Council is the administrative body of the Sabbath School.
-It consists of the following: superintendent (to serve as chairperson), assistant superintendent(s), secretary (to serve as secretary of the council), assistant secretaries, division leaders, Investment secretary, Vacation Bible School director, an elder (appointed by the church board or by the board of elders), the pastor (ex officio).
+The Sabbath School Council-The Sabbath School Council is the administrative body of the Sabbath School.
+It consists of the following: superintendent (to serve as chairperson), assistant superintendent(s), secretary (to serve as secretary of the council), assistant secretaries, division leaders, Investment secretary, Lay Activities leader, Vacation Bible School director, an elder (appointed by the church board or by the board of elders), and the pastor.
 As soon as possible after the officers are elected, the superintendent should call a Sabbath School Council meeting to appoint, as needed for the various divisions, other officers who do not serve as members of the Sabbath School Council.
 These may include assistant division leaders, division secretaries, music directors, pianists and/or organists, and greeters.